Landslide susceptibility

 Council is undertaking a staged approach to applying the EMO to areas on the Peninsula identified on this map as susceptible to landslides that are not currently covered by an EMO.

-Stage 1: Interim EMO for high priority, high susceptibility areas
+Stage 1: Interim EMO for high landslide susceptibility areas - (Complete)

-A ‘Ministerial amendment’ is a fast-tracked change to a planning scheme made by the Minister in special circumstances where there’s an urgent need.
+This is a ‘Ministerial amendment’, a fast-tracked change to a planning scheme made by the Minister in special circumstances where there’s an urgent need.
 Unlike a regular planning scheme amendment process, there’s no community consultation.

 Stage 3: Permanent EMO